Live, work, and learn in Washington, DC!

 Two apartment complexes near Capitol Hill and Union Station - Residential and Academic Facility (RAF) and Residential Facility at Elevation.

-Three to four scholarships of approximately $4200 each to be awarded by the CMU Department of Political Science and Public Administration.
+Three to four scholarships of approximately $4200 each for the Fall/Spring semesters to be awarded by the CMU Department of Political Science and Public Administration.
 This scholarship should cover most of the gap between the costs of spending a semester in Washington D.C. rather than Mt.
 Pleasant.
 Your regular financial aid usually can be used to pay for the TWC program and your CMU tuition will be waived.
-Financial aid also is available through TWC.*= based on 2017/2018 tuition rates
+Financial aid also is available through TWC.

-Four $3,000 scholarships to be awarded by CMU Department of Political Science and Public Administration.
+Four $3,000 scholarships for the Summer semester to be awarded by CMU Department of Political Science and Public Administration.
 This scholarship will help cover the gap between the costs of spending a summer in Washington D.C. rather than Mt.
 Pleasant.
 Your regular financial aid usually can be used to pay for the TWC program and your CMU tuition will be waived.
 Financial aid also is available through TWC.

 Academic Seminar Expenses:

 Four $200 scholarships to be awarded by CMU Department of Political Science and Public Administration.
 This scholarship will help cover the cost of spending the week/two weeks in Washington DC.

 Applications & Deadlines:

 Plan early!
 Application materials include: resume, writing sample, statement of interest, transcript and two letters of recommendation.
 All applicants must meet with Dr. Sharon Kukla-Acevedo, email@example.com or Dr. Thomas Greitens, firstname.lastname@example.org before beginning your application.
 You should see them at least 10 days before the TWC deadline.